To: Departments Heads, Program Chairs, Administrative Support Staff

 Orientation & Professional Development

 The Center for the Integration of Teaching, Learning, and Scholarship coordinates a multi-day orientation for all faculty new to the College.
-New faculty also have the opportunity to engage in a number of professional development sessions during the year on Fridays at noon to support their transition to the College and the academy and build community with colleagues in their cohort.
-We request you to make every effort to schedule new faculty teaching schedules and department/program activities at times other than Fridays at noon.
+New faculty also have the opportunity to engage in a number of professional development sessions during the year on Fridays at noon to support their transition to the College and to build community with colleagues in their cohort.
+Please make every effort to schedule new faculty teaching schedules and department/program activities at times other than Fridays at noon.

 Mentoring Clusters